rust-lang/rust-forge/src/release/rollups.md

 Rollups section] of the review policies for guidance on what these different statuses mean.

-You can see the list of rollup PRs on Rust's [Homu queue], they are listed at the bottom of the 'approved' queue with a priority of 'rollup' meaning they will not be merged by themselves until everything in front of them in the queue has been merged.
+You can see the list of rollup PRs on Rust's [bors queue], they are listed at the bottom of the 'approved' queue with a priority of 'rollup' meaning they will not be merged by themselves until everything in front of them in the queue has been merged.

 ## Making a Rollup

-1. Using the interface on [Homu queue], select pull requests and then use "rollup" button to make a rollup pull request.
+1. Using the interface on [bors queue], select pull requests and then use "rollup" button to make a rollup pull request.
 (The text about fairness can be ignored.)
    **Important note**:  consider for addition PRs marked as